 Students will be using both Google and Microsoft products as part of their learning experience at St John’s College.
 These are free to all users.
 All students have a @student.stjohns-hamilton.school.nz email account which will be used to authenticate against these services.
 Students access their timetable, weekly notes and other details (such as NCEA credits) through our student portal on Kamar, our Student Management System.
 They can download an app for iOS and Android to give them access to the portal.
 Parents also have access to the parent portal, giving access to see notices, attendance and assessment data.

 We are excited to be developing ITS Learning, our Learning Management System.
 Over time this will become the gateway for students to access their online learning at the college.

 At St John's College we believe that students and parents should have the choice of a device rather than the school imposing a device upon the learning community.
 Students will need a device that is suitable for typing and editing documents and accessing and using internet resources and tools.
 Please watch the video above that has a lot of information to support parents in making these decisions.
 Appropriate devices are available from all main resellers: Harvey Norman, Heathcotes, Noel Leeming and PBTech.

 Specifications of suitable devices:

-Technical questions should be directed to our IT Manager, Mr Silas Burton.
+For technical problems, students should see our IT Manager Mr Silas Burton.
+He will assist with school software and connection issues, but will not be able to assist with hardware problems.
 All other questions relating to the BYOD initiative should be directed to our Deputy Principal, Mr Dominic Tester.